 It complies with employment law.
 As an employer you are legally obligated to register your business, check employees’ right to work, report payments to HMRC and make deductions for PAYE (Pay As You Earn), the government’s system for taking tax.
 Failure to do so can lead to fines from HMRC, which can greatly impact a small business.

-How is payroll calculated?
+How is payroll calculated in the UK?

 The most important function of payroll is to ensure each employee gets the correct amount in their pay packet, every time.
 But before you can celebrate this achievement, there are some steps to go through first.

 To start with, each employee’s gross pay (pay before tax) must be calculated, which can differ between those who receive wages (paid by the hour) and salaries (paid a fixed amount per month).
 Roughly speaking, wages will be multiplied by hours worked, while salaries will be divided by 12 to find the monthly gross pay.

 This part is fairly simple, but there are a number of other factors that need to be taken into account which can vary from business to business.
 These are:

 - Sick days

 - Commission or tips

 These factors must also be taken into account for each employee and their gross pay adjusted accordingly.